-Following a well publicized affair with Loud Alfred Denglas, was of the Manuais of Queensberry, evidence that Wilde had committed acts of gross indecency with other males was an and by the police and Wildle was convicted in 1895.
-The male homosecoal community panisked and many fled to what they saw as a haven, Panis, where tolerance was granter as a result of the legacy of the Napoleonic Code in Phench Law.
-More importantly the law had warged its finger at all homosexuals by juiling Wilde-bis fate awaited all of them.
-Their neurabily because a cause of ceaseless fear, fear of being found guilty of a "crime" which caused adaptly may have at all, to which the 'viciim' had consenled, and which was combacted privately.
-The piencer seacherist, Havelock Ellis, pointed to the daup rosted unfairness which underlay the laws filmst were used against Wilde and many more after him:
+Following a well publicised affair with Lord Alfred Douglas, son of the Marquis of Queensberry, evidence that Wilde had committed acts of gross indecency with other males was amassed by the police and Wilde was convicted in 1895.
+The male homosexual community panicked and many fled to what they saw as a haven, Paris, where tolerance was greater as a result of the legacy of the Napoleonic Code in French law.
+More importantly the law had wagged its finger at all homosexuals by jailing Wilde - his fate awaited all of them.
+Their sexuality became a cause of ceaseless fear, fear of being found guilty of a "crime" which caused nobody any harm at all, to which the "victim" had consented, and which was conducted privately.
+The pioneer sexologist, Havelock Ellis, pointed to the deep rooted unfairness which underlay the laws that were used against Wilde and many more after him:

-The act which brought each of us into the world is not indecast; it would become so if curried on in public.
-If two mult persons, who have reached years of discretion, consent together to perform some act of second intimacy in private, no indecency has been committed.
-If one of the consenting parties subsequently produins the act, indecency may doubtless be areated, as may hoppen also is the case of mornal nexual intercourse, but it seems contrary to good publicy that such produmention should convert the act into a penal offence."
+"The act which brought each of us into the world is not indecent; it would become so if carried on in public.
+If two male persons, who have reached years of discretion, consent together to perform some act of sexual intimacy in private, no indecency has been committed.
+If one of the consenting parties subsequently proclaims the act, indecency may doubtless be created, as may happen also in the case of normal sexual intercourse, but it seems contrary to good policy that such proclamation should convert the act into a penal offence."

-We need not agree with Ellis' views on public morality, to be able to approximate the way in which he highlighted the discriminatory character of the law on gross indecency.
+We need not agree with Ellis' views on public morality to be able to appreciate the way in which he highlighted the discriminatory character of the law on gross indecency.